CherylXiaogit/COMS4111-IDB/proj2.md

    We imported the real data from Yelp dataset into our database, which contains around 60000+ restaurant, review, and user data.
    We modified three tables for fitting the requirement for project 2:

-   1. Feature: Add description text attribute to better describe the feature
-   2. Review: Add Array type column "Like_names", which means the people's name who like this review
-   3. Event: Add qualification composite type to filter out events for people who are not qualified

    The following are our interesting queries:

+  1. Review Table: Add Array type column "Like_names", which means the people's name who like this review
   - Find out which review is liked by top 10 biggest number of people and print out the review id, restaurant id, person id, review comment, how much like number the review gets, and also the rate for the rate.

   ```sql